mrgigabyte/proxybot/README.md

 #<p align="center">Telegram Proxy Bot
-<p align="center">A simple BITM, for [Telegram](https://telegram.org/) acting as some kind of "proxy". an use it as "virtual" second account for your purposes revealing your "real" identity.
+<p align="center">A simple BITM, for [Telegram](https://telegram.org/) acting as some kind of "proxy".
+Can use it as "virtual" second account for your purposes without revealing your "actual" identity.

 <p align ="center">Credits to **Groosha** for the actual version, I've simply added certain features which I thought were needed</p> <br>